In this article

 Alcohol tolerance can be reversible.
 Abstaining and reducing your alcohol intake can lower it again.

-If you developed tolerance but have not yet developed an alcohol use disorder, these tips could reduce it:
+If you have developed tolerance but have not yet developed an alcohol use disorder, these tips could reduce it:

 If you have signs of alcoholism or withdrawal symptoms that appear within hours of stopping or reducing your intake, you may need alcoholism treatment.